AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 very basic sample program below, assuming the existence of a ``Sensors`` source unit providing access to some sensor values.

+The sources for this example can be found under the `share/examples/gnatcoverage/doc/cross_example` directory of the GNATDAS disctribution.

 .. code-block:: ada

   with Sensors; use Sensors;